kuglatec/checkmate/README.md

 -   **Evaluation** -- material balance with basic heuristics and piece-square tables
 -   **FEN parser** -- load and analyze arbitrary positions
+-   **Zero Bloat** -- the engine is completely written from scratch, only requiring core system libraries like stdlib

 ## Playing Style